JustinFincher/Portfolio/works/airink/readme.md

 > - Motion Tracking in ARKit 3 would provide a height scale value, which is useful if you are tracking non-life-size figures, or just people displayed on small monitors.

 # Other Stuff
-> Given the fact that this project is not production ready (at least in my opinion), I am pretty surprised that Wacom is willing to offer us tickets to Tokyo.
-But they said to me that the idea is great, and we appreciate that.
+> Given the fact that this project is not production-ready (at least in my opinion), I am pretty surprised that Wacom is willing to offer us tickets to Tokyo.
+But they said to me that the idea is great, and I appreciate that.
 This is our booth at the Connected Ink Event:

 ![](booth.jpeg)